In Rural Kenya, Escaping The Clutches Of A Deadly Disease Sometimes Takes A Little Luck

 “I travelled more than 105 miles over seven hours from the hospital to Baringo,” said Isaac Nyeris, a community mobilizer who rides his motorbike into hard-to-reach areas, armed with kits he can use to test for kala azar.
 “When the boy tested positive, I called the hospital and they sent a vehicle.”

 Visceral leishmaniasis is so common in Kenya’s Pokot and Baringo regions that locals have their own word for it.
-“Termes,” as the disease is known in Pokot, seems to reference the pointy termite hills that dot the dusty landscape and are a preferred dwelling place of the sandflies that transmit the disease.
+“Termes,” as the disease is known in Pokot’s local language, conjures images for English speakers of the pointy termite hills that dot the dusty landscape and are a preferred dwelling place of the sandflies that transmit the disease.

 But despite the disease’s prevalence, Kacheliba Hospital hosts one of the only wards specializing kala azar treatment in western Kenya, which according to Riongoita treats up to 20 afflicted people a month.
 Patients like Pkorkor stay in the basic ward for several weeks and endure intense daily injections of a combination of sodium stibogluconate and paromomycin.
 Most patients who receive treatment recover and are able to go home.